joshuaboniface/rffmpeg/README.md

 This has a number of side effects:

- * `rffmpeg` does not know whether hardware acceleration is turned on or not (see above caveats about localhost and fallback)
+ * `rffmpeg` does not know whether hardware acceleration is turned on or not (see above caveats under [Localhost and Fallback](README.md#localhost-and-fallback)
  * `rffmpeg` does not know what media is playing or where it's outputting files to, and cannot alter these paths
  * `rffmpeg` cannot turn on or off special `ffmpeg` options depending on the host selected

+Thus it is imperitive that you set up your entire system correctly for `rffmpeg` to work.
+Please see the [SETUP guide](SETUP.md) for more information.

 ### Can `rffmpeg` do Wake-On-LAN or other similar options to turn on a transcode server?